Lee-AnnC/True_Essence/README.md

 ### Defect Tracking
     1. When moving images from gitpod to Heroku there were a few that just didnt want to show.
 Had to physically load them seperatly. there was still one that just refused, so it was deleted, then the problem was solved.
-    2. There was a massive spacing above all the headings on all the pages, i have to adjust the media query 768px and remove the
+    2. There was a massive spacing above all the headings on all the pages, I have to adjust the media query 768px and remove the contact form in the css.
+    3. There was an issue with the blog pages and their height and the images not showing on heroku.
+Had to disable colstatic-1 and tried again.The had to change the /media/ to {{MEDIA_URL}} to get the images to show.
+Managed to get all 3 images showing finally.
+    4. Then trying to link the blogs to the blog category page.
+Took out spacings in names_names and then things started wotking better.
+    5. Added Custom Js to sort out the height issue with the blogs, they all appear correct now.
+    6. Struggled with the contact us image.
+The image i had chosen was a low quality so when amplified looked terrible.
+Had to ditch the image and search for a better quality, ended up using the image for the other pages.
+    7. Battled getting the 404 and 500 pages to show.
+Changed the handler and moved the urls to the main project url. then got it working.

+### Outstanding Defects
+    1. On small devices STRIPE CC number overruns into the  date/month field.
+This field is made by stripe and is very tricky to adjust.
+The tutors also could not fix it.
+    2.

 # Deployment